-The Stanford Program in International Legal Studies (SPILS) is a unique and rigorous program offering a select group of graduate students from outside the United States the opportunity to engage in interdisciplinary research that applies empirically based methods, adapted from the social sciences, economics and other disciplines, to analyze legal issues.
+The Stanford Program in International Legal Studies (SPILS) is a unique and rigorous program offering a select group of graduate students with a primary law degree earned outside the United States the opportunity to engage in interdisciplinary research that applies empirically based methods, adapted from the social sciences, economics and other disciplines, to analyze legal issues.
 Each of the graduate students accepted to the SPILS program must develop and execute a research study on a socio-legal topic of her or his choice, and report the results in a written 8-credit thesis.
 The research must involve one or more empirical methods of investigation (quantitative and/or qualitative).
 SPILS research projects address topics of concern to various nations or regions of the world, or to the international community as a whole.
 Examples of these empirical projects include analyses of particular legal cultures, legal reforms and policies.
 The researcher develops her or his work in close collaboration with Stanford faculty and student colleagues.
 The SPILS program also serves as preparation and screening for Stanford’s JSD program, which is only open to a few SPILS students who are selected for admission each year.
 Like the SPILS program, the JSD program is interdisciplinary and requires an empirically based doctoral dissertation.
 Past SPILS fellows include specially qualified academics, researchers, lawyers, public officials, judges and other professionals trained in law outside the United States.

 Questions concerning SPILS should be directed to email@example.com.